bbinet/pillarstack/README.rst

 Installation
 ------------

+PillarStack is already bundled with Salt since Boron version so there is nothing to install from version 2016.3.0.

+If you use an older Salt version or you want to override PillarStack with a more recent one, follow the installation procedure below.

 Installing the PillarStack ``ext_pillar`` is as simple as dropping the ``stack.py`` file in the ``<extensions_modules>/pillar`` directory (no external python module required), given that ``extensions_modules`` is set in your